Home > All Recipes > Frosting > Peanut Buttery Whipped Ganache Frosting

 Peanut butter added to whipped ganache in a bowl.

-Add the peanut butter and continue to beat until the peanut butter is mixed in, and the frosting is light and fluffy.
+Add the peanut butter and continue to beat until it is mixed in and the frosting is light and fluffy.

 The frosting is ready to use right away or can be refrigerated.